 To lower your risk of infection, avoid rubbing your eyes.
 This can be a hard habit to break.
 If you feel the urge to itch or rub your eyes, use a tissue instead of your fingers.
 If you have dry eyes, this can lead to more rubbing.
 Consider adding moisturizing drops to your eye care routine.
 If you ever must touch your eyes, make sure to wash your hands first.

 We follow a very strict cleaning and disinfection guidelines.
 However, we do sit face-to-face with patients daily.
 Some changes are:

 - Intake of patients.
 We will provide only emergency services during this time.
 Any non-emergency services and procedures will be postponed.

 - It is important to call ahead before looking for a service.

 - When the office is open, we will have extra masks, face shields, and disinfectant sprays around the office.
 We will be taking extra precautions to protect our staff and patients.

 - We may ask you to wait outside instead of the normal waiting room to limit the number of people in the office.

 It is important to stay healthy, now more than ever.
 Wash your hands frequently and avoid touching your face.
-Contact us today to schedule a virtual consultation.
+Contact us today by filling out our online form.